HelloYiHan/DriverML/README.md

 * If the tumor allele2 is not mutated, it should be replaced by the tumor allele1.
 * ExInAtor is designed specially for the detection of driver lncRNA genes using ‘whole-genome sequencing’ mutation data, although it is also applicable to the identification of protein coding genes.
 Since the whole-exome mutation data was used in the DriverML manuscript, the results of ExInAtor in our manuscript do not represent its optimal performance.
 ## Output
 The output of DriverML is a summary of putative driver genes, including the numbers of each mutation type, the value of the statistic, p-value, and FDR adjusted p-value.
+## Interpretation of the Output
+There are 11 columns in the output file.
+The first column is the gene symbol.
+The second to eighth columns are numbers of mutations.
+The ninth column(LRT) is values of the statistics.
+The tenth and eleventh columns are the P-values and adjusted P-values(Benjamini-Hochberg Procedure).
+The bigger the statistics, the more likely that gene is a driver.
+You could refer to the adjusted P-values for possibilities.
+The negative values of LRT represent they are not likely to be drivers and you could ignore them.
 ## Example
 nohup /AbsolutePath/DriverML-master/run.driverml.sh -w /AbsolutePath/DriverML-master -i example/UVM.txt -f /AbsolutePath/GRCh38.fa -r /AbsolutePath/hg19.fa -m 10 -o UVM-summary.txt > UVM-nohup.out
 ## Citation